tjluoma/di/README.md

 One of my personal favorite parts of this system is that when the script is finished, you are left with the original download which has been named in such a way that the app name and the version number are clear in the filename.
 No more looking into ~/Downloads/ and seeing "download.dmg" or “pf.zip" and having to try to guess or remember what apps those are, or if they are apps at all.

+## Advanced Options

+If you combine these scripts with [Keyboard Maestro](http://www.keyboardmaestro.com/main/), you could create a macro which will check for the update of an app after that app quits, which will minimize disruptions.
+(My biggest complaint about Sparkle updates is that they almost always interrupt you right after you just started to use an app, which is possibly the worst time to be interrupted.)

 ## Disclaimers and “Ones To Watch”

 While it’s not particularly _likely_, it is _possible_ that any of these scripts could stop working for any number of reasons.